-Other Properties, Maine USA
+Other properties, Maine USA

-On April 6, 2019, the Corporation's U.S. subsidiary entered into a land lease agreement on a property located in Maine, U.S.A.
-The agreement called for a first year lease payment of \$25,000 USD.
+On April 6, 2019, the Corporation's U.S. subsidiary entered into a mineral rights earn-in agreement on a property located in Maine, U.S.A.
+The agreement called for a first year payment of \$25,000 USD.